dcunited001/dcunited001.github.io/_posts/2017-09-21-speed-of-thought-illusion-of-separation.md

 Without intelligent life, the universe might never manifest awareness of itself.
 Humanity has reached a transitionary period where communication networks allow our ideas to pollinate maximally.
-This (moment) symbolically represents humanity's awareness of ourselves (reaching a kind of fullness) as it ripens.
-Our understanding of ourselves reaches a state of (totality or completeness) to a degree of (personal) significance, the magnitude of which we may only ever witness once.
+This preeminant phase symbolically represents humanity's awareness of ourselves driven to tantalizing exhaustion as it ripens in fullness.
+Our understanding of ourselves reaches a state of entirety to a degree of significance the magnitude of which humanity may only ever witness once.

-- bonus points for using the word tantalizing above

-The same confluence of phenomena to usher in this [eudaimonic](https://en.wikipedia.org/wiki/Eudaimonia) actualization of being humanity leads to tectonic shifts in sociophysical mechanics.
-While the set of rules for interaction remains unchanged, the observed phenomena and dynamics (diverge).
+The same confluence of phenomena to usher in this [eudaimonic](https://en.wikipedia.org/wiki/Eudaimonia) actualization of being humanity sows the seeds of tectonic shifts in sociophysical mechanics.
+While the set of rules for interaction remains unchanged, the observed phenomena and dynamics diverge.
 When the Big Bang transitioned through inflation, the laws of physics dominating interactions remained constant.
 The rules didn't change, but unique dynamics emerged because the specifics of the system caused various rules to be more significant, resulting in some behaviors that were never seen again.

-Many paradigm shifts (are...) in how sociophysical mechanics weave together to influence interaction and how people think about it.
+Many paradigm shifts (have resulted) from how sociophysical mechanics are woven together to influence interaction and how people think about it.
 Population density and broadband access profoundly impact how these shifts unfold.

-It's not clear which is (worse): shifts that seem seismic or those we barely notice shifting beneath our feet.
+- It's not clear which is (worse): shifts that seem seismic or those we barely notice (shifting) beneath our feet.

 We are seeing some of these effects now.
-For example, potential election manipulation and -- holy shit -- did anyone log into social media in 2016?
+For example, possible election manipulation and -- holy shit -- did anyone log into social media in 2016?
 Information amplification is rampant.
 Manipulation of information is as old as predator and prey, except that the fabric of